Fitness Model Ainsley Rodriguez Nearly Bursts Out Of Her Crop Top

 Though the café picture had Ainsley’s legs hidden under the table, they were on full display in another Instagram post, where she highlighted one of her favorite leg workouts.

-In the multi-clip update, Ainsley dons white, tight yoga pants and a bright orange one-shouldered sports bra.
-Before beginning, she does a flirty little hip move and wink.
+In the multi-clip update, Ainsley wore tight white yoga pants and a bright orange one-shouldered sports bra.
+Before beginning, she did a flirty little hip move and wink.

-In the first move, Ainsley steps up onto a stool while impressively lifting a barbell over her shoulders.
-The second move consists of a squat, followed by a deadlift.
-This is all while still lifting the aforementioned barbell.
+In the first move, Ainsley stepped up onto a stool while impressively lifting a barbell over her shoulders.
+The second move consisted of a squat, followed by a deadlift.
+This was all while still lifting the aforementioned barbell.

-The third move is a hip-thrust.
-In the move, Ainsley places the barbell in her lap and stabilizes herself by placing her hands on a block.
-She then pushes her hips towards the ceiling.
+The third move shown was a hip-thrust.
+In the move, Ainsley placed the barbell in her lap and stabilized herself by placing her hands on a block.
+She then pushed her hips towards the ceiling.

-Fourth move returned to the barbell over Ainsley’s shoulders and consisted of a series of lunges.
+The fourth move returned to the barbell over Ainsley’s shoulders and consisted of a series of lunges.

 View this post on Instagram